jdacostabe/Laboratory-2-ingesoft/README.md

  * For start you create a your first trip.
  * Next you find the features by default, how create trip, view all trips, update trip, delete a trip.
  * The features additionals are Find by City and Order by price.
+ * In search by city, enter the keyword and submit the form.
+Then the results will be displayed.
+ * The Sort by price feature only access the view and now.